mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 ### Stores

 Ember.SimpleAuth __persists the session state so it survives a page reload__.
-While Ember.SimpleAuth comes with several store types, only one store is used per application; that store can be configured during setup (see the [API docs for `Ember.SimpleAuth.setup`](http://ember-simple-auth.simplabs.com/ember-simple-auth-api-docs.html#Ember-SimpleAuth-setup)):
+There is only one store per application that can be configured during setup (see the
+[API docs for `Ember.SimpleAuth.setup`](http://ember-simple-auth.simplabs.com/ember-simple-auth-api-docs.html#Ember-SimpleAuth-setup)):

 ```js